Duke-Ly/PokerPlusPlus/README.md

 Then in the src directory run make shuffle_test and then run the shuffle_test program ./PokerPlusPlus/src $ make shuffle_test ./PokerPlusPlus/src $ ./shuffle_test

+To compile and run the winning_hand_tests in the src directory run make winning_hand_tests and then run the winning_hand_tests program
+./PokerPlusPlus/src $ make winning_hand_tests
+./PokerPlusPlus/src $ ./winning_hand_tests